igniter-labs/ti-ext-webhook/README.md

 - Receive data to a custom webhook action
 - Send data when certain events happen in your TastyIgniter platform.
-- Authenticate every webhook sent using Token or API Key.
+- Authenticate every webhook sent using a Token.
 - Advanced settings for each outgoing/incoming webhook
 - Supports JSON and form urlencode
 - Supports Zapier, automate.io and more.